Baillaud (crater)

 Baillaud is a lunar impact crater that is located near the north limb of the Moon.
+Nearby craters include the irregular Meton formation to the southwest, and Petermann further to the east.
+Due to its location, Baillaud appears oblong because of foreshortening along the line of sight to Earth.

+On the lunar geologic timescale, this formation dates to the Late Imbrian period.
 The rim of the crater has been eroded and worn by a long history of impacts, leaving a hilly ridge surrounding the interior.
-The crater Euctemon is intruding into the rim to the northeast, and the rim bulges outward to the northwest.
-At the south end of the crater is a gap connecting to the lava-flooded surface to the south.
+The crater Euctemon is intruding into the rim to the northwest, and the rim bulges outward to the west.
+At the south end of the crater is a gap connecting to a mare basalt covered surface to the south.

-The interior of Baillaud has been submerged by past lava flows, leaving a flat surface that is marked only by many craterlets and the satellite crater Baillaud E in the western half.
+The interior of Baillaud has been submerged by past mare basalt flows, leaving a flat, smooth surface that is marked only by many craterlets and the prominent satellite crater Baillaud E in the western half.
 The crater interior lacks a central peak or significant ridges.

-Nearby craters include the irregular Meton formation to the southwest, and Petermann further to the east.
-Due to its location, Baillaud appears oblong because of foreshortening along the line of sight to Earth.
+This crater is named after the French astronomer Benjamin Baillaud (1848-1934).
+It was officially adopted by the International Astronomical Union in 1935.
+The name was introduced into lunar nomenclature by French astronomer Félix Chemla Lamèch.